Oso Bay and Oso Creek Watersheds: Implementing a Total Maximum Daily Load

 Background

 Oso Bay is an enclosed, shallow water body situated along the southern shore of Corpus Christi Bay that receives stormwater runoff mostly from Corpus Christi, and freshwater input from Oso Creek whose flow is dominated by permitted wastewater discharges.
-Oso Bay has not met state water quality standards for aquatic life use since 1996 due to low dissolved oxygen, and since 2006, high fecal bacteria concentrations in oyster waters.
-Oso Creek also did not meet primary contact recreation use standards in 2002 due to high concentrations of fecal bacteria.
+Oso Bay does not met state water quality standards due to low dissolved oxygen, and high bacteria concentrations in oyster waters.
+Oso Creek also did not meet primary contact recreation use standards in 2002 due to high concentrations of bacteria.

 Two Total Maximum Daily Loads (TMDLs) were developed for Oso Bay and Oso Creek in 2004 and 2013, respectively.
 Stakeholders are currently developing one TMDL Implementation Plan to address both the Creek and the Bay impairments.